espnet/espnet/egs2/TEMPLATE/tts1/README.md

     spk_embed_integration_type: add  # how to integrate speaker embedding
 ```

-#### (Optional) Train on speaker-averaged X-vectors
+#### (Optional) Train on speaker-averaged speaker embeddings

-Models trained using speaker-averaged X-vectors may generalise better to inference tasks where the utterance-specific xvector is unknown, compared to models trained using embeddings derived from individual training utterances.
+Models trained using speaker-averaged speaker embeddings may generalise better to inference tasks where the utterance-specific speaker embedding is unknown, compared to models trained using embeddings derived from individual training utterances.
-After you perform the above extraction step, if you want to train and evaluate using speaker-averaged X-vectors you can use the following command to replace utterance-level X-vectors with speaker-averaged values.
+After you perform the above extraction step, if you want to train and evaluate using speaker-averaged speaker embeddings, you can use the following command to replace utterance-level speaker embeddings with speaker-averaged values.
 Make sure to set your `train_set` `dev_set` and `test_set` variables beforehand:
 ```
 for dset in "${train_set}" "${dev_set}" "${test_set}"
 do
-    ./pyscripts/utils/convert_to_avg_xvectors.py \
+    ./pyscripts/utils/convert_to_avg_spk_embed.py \
-        --xvector-path dump/xvector/${dset}/xvector.scp \
+        --utt-embed-path dump/${spk_embed_tag}/${dset}/${spk_embed_tag}.scp \
         --utt2spk data/${dset}/utt2spk \
-        --spk-xvector-path dump/xvector/${dset}/spk_xvector.scp
+        --spk-embed-path dump/${spk_embed_tag}/${dset}/spk_${spk_embed_tag}.scp
 done
 ```
-The original xvector.scp files are renamed to xvector.scp.bak in case you wish to revert the changes.
+The original `${spk_embed_tag}.scp` files are renamed to xvector.scp.bak in case you wish to revert the changes.

 ---